menu

 And if you like science, one thing you'll find is that Beale Air Force Base has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Beale Air Force Base’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Beale Air Force Base’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Beale Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Beale Air Force Base citizens is very high relative to the national average among all cities (21.84%): 39.12% of adults in Beale Air Force Base have a bachelor's degree or even advanced degree.
+The population of Beale Air Force Base is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.12% of adults in Beale Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Beale Air Force Base in 2022 was $27,793, which is lower middle income relative to California and the nation.
 This equates to an annual income of $111,172 for a family of four.
 However, Beale Air Force Base contains both very wealthy and poor people as well.